bermi/snapdir/docs/adr/0004-ring-tls-provider.md

 - The SDK wiring is more verbose (custom connector, manual provider install) than the defaults.
-- `deny.toml` enforces the ban permanently; the `grep -i aws-lc Cargo.lock` empty check is part of every dependency-touching gate.
+- `deny.toml` enforces the ban permanently; the `grep -i aws-lc Cargo.lock` empty check runs in CI on every dependency change.
 (The provider stack was later unified on rustls 0.23 / hyper-rustls 0.27 while keeping ring — see ADR-0026.)